Francesco16p/SMA/CushingProbit.md

 ### Gaussian Laplace approximations

-At this point it is possible to obtain the joint, bivariate and marginal Gaussian Laplace approximations of the posterior density by writing
+At this point it is possible to obtain the joint, bivariates and marginals of the Gaussian Laplace approximation of the posterior density by writing:

 ```r
 la_probit <- list()